 We work closely with the West Vancouver School District to improve safety near schools.

 Traffic calming like traffic circles, speed bumps, signage, and one-way drop-off/pick-up zones help to organize traffic and slow cars down.
 Sidewalks and crosswalks near schools create safer spaces for pedestrians to walk.

 While infrastructure improvements are important, we also need participation from parents and the school community to help make improvements as effective as possible.

-- Pay attention.
-Set aside distractions, and please respect and follow directions of any flag persons on your route.
+Pay attention.
+Set aside distractions and respect and follow directions of any flag persons on your route.
 They direct traffic to keep everyone safe.

 Fewer cars in the school area reduce conflict, so avoid driving into a congested school area if you can walk instead.

 Give yourself enough time to travel.
 Distracted driving and impatient actions put our students at risk.
 If you must drive into the school zone...

 - Drive lawfully and safely, without distraction - your behaviour is a model for your kids